 Using “semantic” in a way that talks about simplicity and the underlying meaning indicates a deep confusion about how language works, the role of developers in getting it across, and the real-world potential of the web to carry more meaning over time.
 Why is this important?
 And isn’t “semantic HTML” good?

 Perhaps.
 I tend to think it depends on how much you ascribe the rise of the web as a platform to luck and how much you attribute to its particular attributes; my guess is ~40/60 luck+timing vs. attributes.
 There’s no experimental evidence for that weighting beyond observing the relative successes of Flex, XAML, OpenLaszlo, JavaFX, and Android layouts versus both each other and their more imperative competitors.
 It’s difficult to design or run experiments about UI framework adoption.

-Such a model can be constructed several ways but I think it’s most effective to look at HTML’s largest constituencies and uncover what they want and get from HTML (and to a lesser extent, CSS).
+Such a model can be constructed several ways but I think it’s most effective to look at HTML’s largest constituencies and uncover what they want and get from HTML, CSS, and JS.
 From there, we can chart the intersections of those interests and discuss how value is created and transferred.

-High-level systems like HTML deliver huge value by providing control over — and insulation from — many nasty layers of software.
-And yes, I’m the same guy on a personal quest to explain the layers of the web platform in terms of lower-level things, but that doesn’t subtract from the value high-level, largely-declarative forms deliver.
+High-level systems like HTML deliver huge value by providing the ability to manipulate — and be insulated from — many nasty layers of software.
+Even in the midst of a quest to explain the layers of the web platform in terms of lower-level things we must not forget the value high-level, largely-declarative forms deliver.

-Giving developers power over all of those layers of software from an easy-to-modify-and-iterate format, and doing it in a way that enables folks who wouldn’t even think of themselves as “developers” to do the same…that’s monumental power to change the world.
-That’s VB-style power: the sort that enables the helpless, makes the smart-but-technologically-stranded finally self-sufficient.
-Ctrl-R as “make all” for the web isn’t perfect, but it was hugely enabling.
+Giving developers (indirect) power over those layers of software from an easy-to-modify-and-iterate format, and doing it in a way that enables folks who wouldn’t even think of themselves as “developers” to do the same creates monumental power.
+VB-style power: the sort that makes the smart-but-technologically-stranded finally self-sufficient.
+Ctrl-R as “make all” for the web isn’t perfect, but it is hugely enabling.
 The modern devtools revolution even more-so.
-I can’t overstate the impact of directness.
+The impact of directness can’t be overstated.
 Cue Bret Victor: “creators need an immediate connection”..
 Declarative forms pay off big when they meet user needs.